Keyboard shortcuts

 Implementation Overview

-Symposium appears to external clients as a single ACP proxy, but internally uses a conductor to orchestrate a dynamic chain of component proxies.
-This architecture allows Symposium to adapt to different client capabilities and provide consistent functionality regardless of what the editor or agent natively supports.
+Symposium uses a conductor to orchestrate a dynamic chain of component proxies that enrich agent capabilities.
+This architecture adapts to different client capabilities and provides consistent functionality regardless of what the editor or agent natively supports.

 flowchart LR